September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 Balance logic with your gut feeling

 Data matters, but it rarely tells the whole story.
-Intuition—your gut feeling—is another important input, and the best decisions usually feel right both intellectually and instinctively.
+Intuition—your gut feeling—is another useful input.
+The best decisions usually feel right both intellectually and instinctively.

 How to tune into your inner voice